pradyumnlokhande/DL-Assignment/README.md

 in these folder i've apply Multi Layer Percepton Classification algorithm on wine dataset

 ## 2. Assignment2
-in these folder i've done 1.implement mean square error using numpy.
+in these folder I implement mean square error(MSE) using numpy and without using numpy

-                          2.without using numpy